exercism/python/exercises/practice/sum-of-multiples/.approaches/filter-for-multiples/content.md

 In the case of `numbers` everything is fine.
 Even after looping through the whole of `numbers`, all its elements are still there, and so `sum` can ask to see them again without problem.

-The situation with `even_numbers` is move involved.
+The situation with `even_numbers` is less simple.
 To use the _cursor_ analogy: after going through all of `even_number`'s 'elements' &ndash; actually elements of `numbers` &ndash; the cursor has moved all the way to the right.
-It cannot move backwards, so if you wish to iterate over all even numbers then you need a new cursor.
+It cannot move backwards, so if you wish to iterate over all even numbers again then you need a new cursor.
-We say the the `even_numbers` iterator is _exhausted_.
+We say that the `even_numbers` iterator is _exhausted_.
 When `sum` asks for its elements again, `even_numbers` comes up empty and so `sum` returns `0`.

 Had the highlighted solution not used `filter`, it might have looked like this: